Two families of Dirac-like operators for Drinfeld's Hecke algebra: Introduction

 \section{Introduction}

 Dirac operators for real Lie groups, \cite{AS77,K99,P72} have been significantly utilised in the study of $(\fg,K)$ representations.
 These ideas have been generalised to graded affine Hecke algebra \cite{BCT12} and Drinfeld's Hecke algebras \cite{C16,Ca20}.
-There are many other algebras which have has associated Dirac operators defined \cite{Ch17,CDM22, F16}.
+There are many other algebras which have an established theory of Dirac operators \cite{Ch17,CDM22, F16}.

 The main results for Dirac operators are the Dirac inequality and Dirac cohomology.
 The Dirac inequality \cite{P72, Ci22} notes that the square of the Dirac operator on a unitary module is non-negative.
 The square is equal to a sum of two elements, both central in different algebras.
 In the case of Lie algebras, these algebras are $\fg$ and the diagonal embedding of $\fk$.
 In the case of graded affine Hecke algebras $\bbH$, the first element is central in $\bbH$ and the second central in the diagonal embedding of $\tilde{G}$.
 We define a generalisation of Dirac operators for Drinfeld's Hecke algebras, Parthasarathy operators (Definition \ref{d:poperator}).
 These operators are such that each Parthasarathy operator leads to an associated inequality (Corollary \ref{c:pineq}).
-For graded affine Hecke algebras associated to the symmetric group $\bbH(S_n)$ we define a family of Parthasarathy operators (Corollary \ref{c:popsym}) .
+For graded affine Hecke algebras associated to the symmetric group $\bbH(S_n)$ we define a family of Parthasarathy operators (Corollary \ref{c:popsym}).
 Unfortunately, every inequality given by this family is strictly weaker than the original Dirac inequality \cite{BC14,Ci22} (Remark \ref{r:popsymneg}).